BelaPlatform/pybela/readme.md

 ### Basic usage

-pyBela allows you to access variables defined in your Bela code from python.
+pybela allows you to access variables defined in your Bela code from python.
 To do so, you need to define the variables you want to access in your Bela code using the `Watcher` library.

 #### Bela side